 Symptoms can vary based on how advanced your periodontal disease is.

-In the earliest form of periodontal disease, gingivitis, you may experience symptoms like bad breath, inflamed gums, or bleeding when you brush.
+In the earliest form of periodontal disease, gingivitis, you may experience symptoms like bad breath, inflamed gums, or bleeding when you brush or floss.

 If your periodontal disease progresses to chronic periodontitis, your gums may start receding.
 Teeth may feel loose, and all the symptoms of gingivitis are magnified.